Maybury History, Family Crest & Coats of Arms

 - William J. Maybury, American politician, Mayor of Saco, Maine, 1900; Delegate to Democratic National Convention from Maine, 1916

-- Jim Maybury, American Democrat politician, Candidate for West Virginia State House of Delegates 56th District, 2012
+- Jim Maybury, American Democratic Party politician, Candidate for West Virginia State House of Delegates 56th District, 2012

 - Alfred G. Maybury, American politician, Mayor of Newport, Kentucky, 1956-60